EUDR

 Collect geographical coordinates of the land used for rubber cultivation.- Provide precise geolocation coordinates of the origin plot (or plantation)

-- For plots of land of more than four hectares, geolocation has to be provided using polygons (not a unique central point with a circumference) with sufficient latitude and longitude points (FQA, page 13)
+- For plots of land of more than four hectares, geolocation has to be provided using polygons (not a unique central point with a circumference) with sufficient latitude and longitude points (FAQ, page 12)

 - Describe the perimeter of each plot of land.